tomvit/dms-collector/README.md

-  --verbose             output details to stderr --noversioncheck      do not check tbml version --namedpipe <path>    location of a named pipe used to read and write events
+  --verbose             output details to stderr --noversioncheck      do not check tbml version --namedpipe <path>    location of a named pipe used to read and write events --readtimeout <secs>  htto read timeout, default is 30 seconds --loginform           use login form instead of HTTP basic auth.
+This is
+                        required for newever versions of DMS Spy
 ```

 ## Testing Server

 In order to test ```dms-collector``` when you do not have an access to a running Weblogic server, you can use